confidentjohn/spotify-smart-playlists/README.md

 - Use Flask routes to test UI-triggered syncs and observe logs, e.g.:

   - `/sync-saved-albums`
   - `/sync-album-tracks`
   - `/sync-liked-tracks`

 - Inspect the `logs` table for detailed output and errors
 - Verify materialized views and `unified_tracks` table for correct data aggregation
 - Test track availability updates by running `check_track_availability.py`
 - Simulate rate limiting by mocking `429` responses and confirm retry behavior

 ---

 ## 13. Maintenance Notes

 - `init_db.py` creates tables and enforces constraints
 - `sync_album_tracks.py` only syncs albums missing track details
 - `track_plays.py` runs every 10 minutes and logs play history
 - Orphan tracks (not liked and not in albums) are cleaned automatically
 - Play history (`plays` table) is never deleted, even if tracks are removed from library
 - Materialized views are refreshed regularly to optimize queries
 - Playlist update scripts rely on `playlist_mappings` for Spotify playlist IDs
+- Playlists are only removed if deleted directly in Spotify and detected during sync; no playlist deletions occur via the web UI

 ---